hellonina/Modelling/README.md

 ## Overview : Modelling Repository

-This repository is a collection of my projects related to building predictive models and analyzing main predictors that affect the response variable.
+This repository is a collection of projects related to building predictive models and analyzing main predictors that affect the response variable.
 The projects included in this repository are:

 1. Analyzing the effect of job training on disadvantaged workers in the states using multiple linear regression
     * [Analysis report](https://github.com/hellonina/Modelling/blob/master/job-training.md)